UAH-PSI/das-vessel-detection/README.md

 1. **Continuous DAS recording (raw signals):**

-   - A differential strain phase-measuring interrogator (Alcatel OptoDAS, located in an off-shore platform) recorded differential phase at a sampling frequency of `f_s=3125 Hz` from a pre-existing ocean-bottom optical fiber cable, configured with `L=10.21 m` gauge length, yielding around 2600 raw spatial channels along the 26 km of fiber.
+   - A differential strain phase-measuring interrogator (Alcatel OptoDAS, located in an off-shore platform) recorded differential phase at a sampling frequency of `f_s=3125 Hz` from a pre-existing ocean-bottom optical fiber cable, configured with `L=10.21 m` gauge length, yielding 2774 raw spatial channels along the 28 km of fiber.
    - For our experiments, a contiguous 2553-meter fiber segment was selected, corresponding to `N_channels=250` spatial channels (each of them \~10.21 m apart), located between 14707 and 17260 meters from the interrogator.

 2. **Windowing into 10-second frames:**